roobert/roobert.github.io/_posts/2017-08-10-Kubernetes-Manifest-Templating-with-ERB-and-Hiera.md

 At my current job each team has a dev(n)-stage(n)-production(n) type deployment workflow.
 Application deployments are kept in git repositories and deployed by our [continuous delivery](https://en.wikipedia.org/wiki/Continuous_delivery) tooling.

-It's unusual for there to be major differences between applications deployed to each of these different contexts, usually it's just a matter of tuning resource limits or when testing, deploying a different version of the deployment.
+It is unusual for there to be major differences between applications deployed to each of these different contexts, usually it is just a matter of tuning resource limits or when testing, deploying a different version of the deployment.

 The project matrix looks like this: